byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 - Click on the Server Explorer

 - Right click on Data Connections and choose Create New SQL Server Database
 - Click on the down arrow for Server name.
-Hopefully you will see the database server you set up for your Micorosoft SQL Server Management Studio
+Hopefully you will see the database server you set up for your Micorosoft SQL Server Management Studio.
+If not, you can open SSMS and copy the database server name when you first connect and then paste it into the Visual Studio Server name in the Server Explorer.

 - In the Database name type NBA and click on the OK button